-Department of Otorhinolaryngology, Head and Neck Surgery at Aarhus University Hospital treats all aspects of acute trauma and chronic diseases in the speciality.
+The Department of Otorhinolaryngology, Head and Neck Surgery, at Aarhus University Hospital diagnoses and treats all types of acute and chronic conditions within the speciality.
 In close collaboration with other relevant medical specialities, the department treats benign and malignant tumours, congenital disorders and neurological diseases including cranial nerve damage, especially dizziness and hearing loss.
-The department is particularly known for highly specialised rhino surgery, tracheal resection and reconstructive surgery and is the Centre for Cochlear Implantation in the western part of Denmark.
+The department is particularly known for its highly specialised rhinoplasty, tracheal resection and reconstructive surgery and is the Centre for Cochlear Implantation in the western part of Denmark.

-The department offers 24/7 medical assistance to the Emergency Department and has a dedicated operating theatre for acute obstructive airway trauma or diseases.
+The department offers 24/7 medical assistance to the emergency department and has an operating room for acute obstructive airway diseases.

-The department’s outpatient facilities consist of 12 examination rooms, a sleep-disorder clinic as well as two sound proof rooms for hearing-tests.
+The department’s outpatient facilities consist of 12 examination rooms, a sleep disorder clinic and two soundproof rooms for hearing tests.
 The examination rooms are equipped to perform state-of-the-art treatment and diagnostics.

 The Department of Otorhinolaryngology, Head and Neck Surgery holds 16 beds at a specialised ward for patients with otorhinolaryngological diseases.
 The ward holds 16 single patient rooms with private bathroom, cable TV and guest bed for relatives.

-The department has four dedicated operating theatres for major procedures requiring post operation admission, three operating theatres at the day surgery clinic, a specialised operating theatre for children and a weekly day of robotic surgery.
+The department has four operating rooms for major procedures requiring postsoperative admission, three operating rooms at the day surgery clinic, a specialised operating room for children and a weekly day of robotic surgery.

-All operating theaters are equipped with state-of-the-art medico-technical equipment for otorhinolaryngological surgery.
-The theatres are operated in close collaboration with highly specialised anaesthesiologists and operation nurses from the Department of Surgery.
-The department surgeons also assist other departments at operations, such as skull base neurosurgery and reconstructive surgery in the head and neck region.
+All operating rooms are equipped with state-of-the-art medicotechnical equipment for otorhinolaryngology surgery.
+The rooms are operated in close collaboration with highly specialised anaesthesiologists and operation nurses from the Department of Surgery.
+The department's surgeons also assist at operations at other departments, such as skull base neurosurgery and reconstructive surgery in the head and neck region.